All Episodes

 Sean, I believe from an investigative standpoint, there is plenty of evidence to bring RICO statutes and show the actual criminal enterprise that has been functioning for the purpose of furthering a criminal act, which is to get Hillary Clinton elected in a false and nefarious way.

-And I think there's plenty of information out there and evidence to show that they were doing this – all you have to have is two different crimes committed by the group doesn't have to be a the whole group doing together but people working in a group committing two or more crimes for that specific reason in the furtherance of their criminal enterprise that's a RICO uh crime.
+It doesn't have to be the whole group doing it together, but people working in a group committing two or more crimes for that specific reason and the furtherance of their criminal enterprise.

-Jonathan what are the crimes?
+Jonathan, what are the crimes?

 What are the crimes?